bfv/compilert/README.md

 - `workdir` is the OE workdir (`.`).
 - `srcroot` is the base directory from which the sources are searched from.
 - `basedir` is the portion of the filename which will be removed.
 Handy when `srcroot` points to just a subset of sources.
+- `sourcesets` is an array of objects with `srcroot` and `basedir` properties to handle multiple directories
 - `targetdir` is the directory where all the resulting .r's are copied (in their respective subdirs)
 - `batchsize` the amount of source which are handed over to the agents in one go.
 - `deletercode` if true, the .r's in the `targetdir` are deleted first, default `true`.